microsoft/WhatTheHack/999-JavaOnAzure/Student/challenge-00.md

 ## Introduction

-Spring Boot ... and running it on Azure
+The objective of this WTH is that we're going to take a typical Spring Boot application and host that completely on Azure without making any changes.
+Before we start this journey, let's get introduced to the application.

 ## Description